-WHO TYPE OF HELP WHEN Díane Call Mom and Dad to check in, deal with Medicare and insurance stuff Anytíme John repairs around the house when he and Shahla visit every few months Cousín Kathy dríve Dad to appointments on Mon, Wed, and Fri mornings when Tonya is not available
+WHO TYPE OF HELP WHEN Díane Call Mom and Dad to check in, deal with Medicare and insurance stuff Anytíme John repairs around the house when he and Shahla vísít every few months Cousín Kathy dríve Dad to appointments on Mon, Wed, and Frí morníngs when Tonya ís not available

-The Recorder should write down who might help occasionally in your Family Care and Support Plan on pg.
-40 of the Family Meeting Record.
+The Recorder should document who might help occasionally in your Family Care and Support Plan on pg.
+38 of the Family Meeting Record.